-80 g of Sorghum bicolor powder was added to 2 L of distilled water.
-The mixture was stirred for 24 hours using a magnetic stirrer (IKAMAG-RCT).
+Adding 80 g of Sorghum bicolor powder to 2 L of distilled water was a step one for extraction.
+Then mixture was stirred for 24 hours using a magnetic stirrer (IKAMAG-RCT).
 After filtration through cotton wool and then Whatman filter paper, the filtrate was evaporated under vacuum at 50°C using a rotary evaporator (Rotavapor Büchi).
 The reddish powder obtained was stored at +4°C and used to prepare the various experimental concentrations.